 Solving the Circuit Request

-To me your 12V 100ah battery charger circuit design looks perfect and should work as expected.
+To me your 12V 100ah lead acid battery charger circuit design looks perfect and should work as expected.
 Still for guaranteed confirmation it would be advisable to check the voltage and current practically before connecting it with the battery.

 Yes, the shown switch can be used in the trickle charge mode and in this mode the battery can be kept permanently connected without attending, however this should be done only after the battery has been fully charged upto around 14.3V.